nre-learning/nrelabs-curriculum/lessons/lesson-26/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 5)">Run this snippet</button>

-Verify a new BGP neighbor is created.
-Here, the neighbor doesn't exist in the network, so the BGP state is expected to be `Connect` or `Active`
+Verify a new BGP neighbor is being created.
+**Note:** _the peering neighbor doesn't exist in the setup, therefore the BGP state is expected to be `Connect` or `Active`_

 ```
 show bgp summary
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 6)">Run this snippet</button>

-Show the translated Junos config again.
+Again we inspect the translated Junos config:

 ```
 show configuration | display translation-scripts translated-config | no-more
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 7)">Run this snippet</button>

+Now you can see the OpenConfig is vendor-neutral and therefore this exercise can be applied to other 3rd party vendor as well (_by using a vendor neutral NetConf Client_).

+In the next chapter we will explore custom yang modules where you may define custom data schema for different business needs.